ruysay/landmarkRemark/README.md

    - SearchView in Fragment provides the function to search notes by keyword in the view.
    - If keyword matches title of a location note or it is included in the note description or keyword matches note creator's name, the location note will be added to searched list.
    - The floating button at the right bottom in ExploreFragment can toggle the visibility of the SearchView
-   - When searched results are presented, user is not able to swipe or drag to move the map because it holds the focus.
+   - When search results are presented, user is not able to swipe or drag to move the map because it holds the focus.

 ### Extra
   - User can tap "Me" in the bottom navigation bar to navigate to ProfileFragment